grafana/agent/docs/sources/flow/reference/components/otelcol.processor.tail_sampling.md

 Each policy results in a decision, and the processor evaluates them to make a final decision:

-- When there's an "inverted not sample" decision, the trace is not sampled;
+- When there's an "inverted not sample" decision, the trace is not sampled.
-- When there's a "sample" decision, the trace is sampled;
+- When there's a "sample" decision, the trace is sampled.
-- When there's a "inverted sample" decision and no "not sample" decisions, the trace is sampled;
+- When there's an "inverted sample" decision and no "not sample" decisions, the trace is sampled.
-- In all other cases, the trace is NOT sampled
+- In all other cases, the trace is *not* sampled.

 An "inverted" decision is the one made based on the "invert_match" attribute, such as the one from the string tag policy.